informsarfu/NoteVault-A-Secure-Notes-Taking-Web-App/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Apache License 2.0](LICENSE).
 Feel free to modify and use the code according to your needs.
 Refer to the LICENSE file for more details.

 ## Acknowledgements